High-Protein Breakfast Ideas for Busy mornings Fuel Your Day Right

 • Overloading protein powder—too much isn’t always better

-• Missing fibre or fat—combine with good fats like nuts or seeds.
+• Missing fiber or fat—combine with good fats like nuts or seeds.

-• No hydration—protein needs water to metabolise; start your day with a glass of water.
+• No hydration—protein needs water to metabolize; start your day with a glass of water.

 .